UW-Madison-DSI/wiscopy/README.md

 station_names = w.all_station_names()
 ```

 Wisconet also provides a [map](https://wisconet.wisc.edu/maps.html) of those stations with a dropdown menu including some of the currently available fields/variables.
-You can determine the fields available per station from the API with:
+You can determine the fields available per station in wiscopy with:

 ```python
 from wiscopy.interface import Wisconet